Linnefer/RetromuxRageCards/README.md

 ## Revision History ##
 R6
-Titleshader
+* added Titleshader to deal with titles on lightly colored cards
+* Trait fix: Will -> Willpower

 R5
-Alt-Name Line
+* Alt-Name Line to make matching characters with Aliases or Deed Names on multiple cards easier.
-Number Format
+* Number Format updated to #XXX instead of XXX#
-Sabbat-Card change: traits are Generation/Path/Willpower
+* Sabbat-Card change: traits are Generation/Path/Willpower

 R4
-Fae-Court BGs: Unseelie & Shadow Court
+* Fae-Court BGs: Unseelie & Shadow Court
-Technocracy BG
+* Mage BGs: Technocracy
-Kinfolk "Auspiece"
+* Kinfolk "Auspiece"
-Correction of Mage Card: traits are Arete/Paradox/Willpower Correction of Vamopire Card: traits are Generation/Humanity/Willpower Initial Card Numbering
+* Correction of Mage Card: traits are Arete/Paradox/Willpower
+* Correction of Vamopire Card: traits are Generation/Humanity/Willpower
+* Initial Card Numbering

 R3
-Fulltext of alternate traits, automated trait-assignment via card type
+* Fulltext of alternate traits
+* automated trait-assignment via card type
+* REnaming of Health to Will

 R2
-Addition of missing icons for various factions
+* Addition of missing icons for various factions
+* Manual choice of alternate traits instead of Rage/Gnosis/Health

 R1
 Initial modified version, adding new cards using [the the templates provided by Self biased on Boardgamegeek](https://boardgamegeek.com/thread/2163791/rage-card-frame-update-and-rework) and changing them as required: